fikarme/cpp07/en.subject.md

 - use these flags: -Wall -Wextra -Werror
 - don't use braces for single-line if statements
 - no function implementation in header files
-- You should be able to use each of your headers independently from others.
-Thus, they must include all the dependencies they need.
-However, you must avoid the problem of double inclusion by adding **include guards**.
-Otherwise, your grade will be 0.

 # ex00: Start with a few functions
 Files to turn in :Makefile, main.cpp, whatever.{h, hpp}
 Forbidden functions :None